MatthewHaas/reneth_gwas/README.md

 Now, we proceed to the actual SNP-calling step.
 Use the script [scythe_mpileup.sh](snp_calling/scythe_mpileup.sh) to do this.
 Like the alignment step, this will take several hours.
 One parameter to pay particular attention to is the `-q 20` option.
 This means that _the minimum mapping quality (MQ) for an alignment to be used_ is 20.
 This is a measurement of the quality of the read being mapped, not the base at the SNP.
 You can increase the stringency up to `-q 60`, although `-q 20` is acceptable It's a phred-like score and means that the minimum acceptable probability for a read being correct is 99%.
 Reads with a lower mapping quality are filtered out.
 Many (if not most) reads will have an even higher probability of being right.<br>
 **Note:** This script uses [GNU Parallel](https://www.gnu.org/software/parallel/), so make sure you cite the program in any manuscript that uses results from these data.
 You can get the citation info by running `parallel --citation`.
 (You'll need to run `module load parallel` first.)<br>
 **Note:** This took a little more than 2 days to run (2 days, 2 hours, 45 minutes, 15 seconds to be exact).
 The script is set to 96 hours (4 days) because I previously ran it for 48 hours and it wasn't sufficient so the script timed out.

+## Filter SNP calls
+Once the SNP calling step is done, you will have a list of 2,183 g-zipped `VCF` files (`.vcf.gz`).
+There is one file per chromosome/scaffold.
+Most of these don't contain any SNPs at all, so it isn't worth looking at them.
+They're also quite small (insignificant) in terms of length of genome sequence.
+Since we renamed the scaffolds, you no longer need to worry about the original scaffold names deliered to us by Dovetail.
+You will need to make a file like [vcf_file_list.txt](helper_files/vcf_file_list.txt).
+I made this manually because it's just a list of the files we actually want to look at (instead of all 2,183).
+The first one is `211227_snp_calling_results_ZPchr0001.vcf.gz`, the second is called `211227_snp_calling_results_ZPchr0002.vcf.gz`, and so forth all the way through `211227_snp_calling_results_ZPchr0016.vcf.gz`.
+However, the 17th scaffold (which is important because it is greater than 4 Mb in size contains the Northern Wild Rice _sh4_ ortholog) is called `211227_snp_calling_results_ZPchr0458.vcf.gz`.
+It was originally Scaffold_453, but we didn't include it in the renaming process because it wasn't among the 15 largest scaffolds.
+If we had included it, it would have been ZPchr0017.

+Anyway, use the script [filter_with_vcftools.sh](filter_vcfs/filter_with_vcftools.sh) to filter the `VCF` files in order to meet your desired parameters.
+The way the script is currently written, the parameters are:<br>
+* Maximum 10% missing data (`--max-missing 0.90`). _I know this is confusing, but it's correct._
+* Bi-allelic sites only (`--min-alleles 2 --max-alleles 2`)
+* Minor allele frequency is 0.03 (`--maf 0.03`)
+* No indels (`--remove-indels`)
+* Minimum depth of 8 reads required at a SNP (`--minDP 8`)

+**Note:** So far, most of the software programs we have been using so far have already been installed by the Minnesota Supercomputing Institute (MSI).
+That's why you can use them by calling `module load` and then referring to them in your code simply by calling the name of the program (e.g., `bwa`, `samtools`, or `bcftools`). [`VCFtools`](https://vcftools.github.io/index.html) is different because I had to install it myself and refer to the place where it is installed in my script (`~/vcftools/bin/vcftools`) rather than just using `vcftools`.

+Once the `VCF` files have been filtered according to your desired parameters, you can move on to the next step: putting the SNP calls into a `CSV`-formatted SNP matrix.
+However, I also like working with [plink](https://zzz.bwh.harvard.edu/plink/index.shtml), especially for performing principal component analysis (PCA).
+As a first step in that analysis, I merge the 17 filtered `VCF` files into a single merged `VCF` file with [concat_filtered_vcfs.sh](filter_vcfs/concat_filtered_vcfs.sh).